Easy Paleo Greek Stuffed Tomatoes (Gemista)

 Instructions

 - Cut off the tomatoes' tops and carefully scoop out the flesh with a spoon.
-Keep the lids.
+Keep the lids and scooped-out flesh separately.

 - Heat oil in pan.